enmanuelduran/enmascript/content/articles/2019-07-15-efficient-behavioral-tracking-in-javascript-applications.md

 }
 ```

-Notice how we are able to isolate the tracking related code in a different class, it is important that you realize that **we have to be careful to not duplicate the logic for the element you want to track**, make sure the logic is trackeable and reusable from the original class, notice that in the case above we are using a new event listener and condition, but the condition is actually the same from the parent's class, we are just reusing the property that defines it.
-This approach does not have to be implemented with inheritance, if you like to write functional and declarative code instead you can use a [Higher Order Function](https://enmascript.com/articles/2019/02/27/higher-order-functions-and-some-great-applications-in-javascript) that wraps the tracking functionality.
+Notice how we are able to isolate the tracking related code in a different class, it is essential that you realize that **we have to be careful to not duplicate the logic for the element you want to track**, make sure the logic is trackable and reusable from the original class, notice that in the case above we are using a new event listener and condition, but the condition is actually the same from the parent's class, we are just reusing the property that defines it.
+This approach does not have to be implemented with inheritance; if you'd like to write functional and declarative code instead, you can use a [Higher Order Function](https://enmascript.com/articles/2019/02/27/higher-order-functions-and-some-great-applications-in-javascript) that wraps the tracking functionality.

 ### Pros
 - **Tracking code is isolated**.
 Single responsibility principle is respected.
-- **Tracked elements are easy to detect, modify and delete**.
-This is simple to achieve since everything is a single place per each module.
+- **Tracked elements are natural to detect, modify, and delete**, this is simple to achieve since everything is a single place per each module.
 - **Scalability**.
-If this approach is well applied you can scale your codebase easily.
+If this approach is well applied, you can scale your codebase easily.

 ### Const
-- **Flexible but with constraints.** We can add tracking to any element we want but we have to always keep the tracking class into mind.
+- **Flexible but with constraints.** We can add tracking to any element we want, but we always have to keep the tracking class into mind..
 - **Mindset change**.
 When using this approach you need to always have tracking in your mind in the same way you do with unit testing, you always need to make sure your code is trackable in the isolated class, this can be good but has to be well thought.
 - **Dangerous code and duplicated logic**.
-If you notice the isolated class, you will see we are adding a specific listener to track the click event, this can be dangerous especially if there is logic you need to add around the tracking (like a conditional).
-Also you will have to expose properties through `this` so that the parent class can inherited and use it.
+If you notice the tracking class, you will see we are adding a specific listener to track the click event, this can be dangerous especially if there is logic you need to add around the tracking (like a conditional).
+Also, you will have to expose properties through `this` so that the parent class can be inherited and used.

 ### A Custom approach
-Another way to keep tracking scalable and personalized is to create a customized centric tracking system, this pattern is very popular and I have seen it been used in multiple companies, it usually consists on tracking interactions based on dataset properties, in example let's say you want to track a click on an element:
+Another way to keep tracking scalable and personalized is to create a customized centric tracking system, this pattern is prevalent and I have seen it been used in multiple companies, it usually consists on tracking interactions based on dataset properties, in example let's say you want to track a click on an element:

 Elements to track:
 ```html{1,5}